osisoft/OSIsoft-Adapter-DNP3-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-dnp3.md

 Incorrect configurations can interrupt data flow and cause errors in values and ranges.
 Perform the following steps to confirm correct configuration for your adapter.

-1. Navigate to [data source configuration](xref:PIAdapterForDNP3DataSourceConfiguration) and verify that each parameter is correct in the following sections:
+1. Navigate to [data source configuration](xref:PIAdapterForDNP3DataSourceConfiguration) and verify the following for each configured data source item below:

       **MasterStationBehaviors**
       * **MasterAddress** - Verify that this is a unique DNP address on the TCP Channel that the adapter is communicating on.
 The adapter will identify itself using this address.
 If there is a conflict, the adapter may have trouble sending/receiving DNP messages to outstations.